isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-plastic/index.md

 ###  b.
 Fading and Aging

 Fading is a situation where the initial paint color loses its intensiveness and impression with time.
 Paint fading causes outlook deterioration and kills the aesthetic impression.
-Major causes of paint fading include poor paint molecular composition (low
-- quality paint), extreme weather conditions (UV
-- rays), excess heat contact (near a furnace), exposure to fading chemicals, and dust/surface debris.
+Major causes of paint fading include poor paint molecular composition (low-quality paint), extreme weather conditions (UV-rays), excess heat contact (near a furnace), exposure to fading chemicals, and dust/surface debris.

-Consider paint that integrates UV
-- ray blockers and resists fading.
+Consider paint that integrates UV-ray blockers and resists fading.

 Moreover, the selected paint should resist aging and extreme solar insolation for items found in a sunny environment.